-Guardian Weekly: At a school in Bali students learn how to consume without pollution and wasteGreen School, John's Green World, Press - July 10, 2012
+Guardian Weekly: At a school in Bali students learn how to consume without pollution and wasteGreen School, Our Green World, Press - July 10, 2012

 Touring the campus of the Green School, an international organisation at Sibang Kaja on the island of Bali in Indonesia, you might think you were exploring a castaway’s hideout.
 Set in an earthly paradise the buildings are made of bamboo, bricks or dried mud, pebbles mark the edge of paths, furniture is made of carved timber and sails from boats take the place of windows in some of the classrooms.
 We also spotted terraced paddy fields, beehives, buffalo in enclosures fenced with manioc branches, and vegetable patches growing tomatoes, cucumbers, sugar palms and cocoa.